La Brea Tar Pits: Excavations

-Union Oil geologist W. W. Orcutt is credited, in 1901, with first recognizing that fossilized prehistoric animal bones were preserved in pools of asphalt on the Hancock ranch.
-In commemoration of Orcutt's initial discovery, paleontologists named the La Brea coyote (Canis latrans orcutti) in his honor.
-John C. Merriam of the University of California, Berkeley led much of the original work in this area early in the 20th century.
-Contemporary excavations of the bones started in 1913.
+In 1901, Union Oil geologist W. W. Orcutt became the first to recognize that fossilized prehistoric animal bones were preserved in asphalt pools on the Hancock ranch.
+To honor his discovery, paleontologists named the La Brea coyote (Canis latrans orcutti) after him.
+Early in the 20th century, John C. Merriam of the University of California, Berkeley directed much of the original work at the site, leading to the start of contemporary bone excavations in 1913.

-In the 1940s and 1950s, public excitement was generated by the preparation of previously recovered large mammal bones.
-A subsequent study demonstrated the fossil vertebrate material was well preserved, with little evidence of bacterial degradation of bone protein.
-They are believed to be some 10–20,000 years old, dating from the Last Glacial Period.
+During the 1940s and 1950s, public interest was generated by the lab preparation of previously excavated large mammal bones.
+Subsequent analysis revealed that the fossil vertebrate material was remarkably well preserved, exhibiting minimal bacterial degradation of bone proteins.
+Dating places these remains at approximately 10,000 to 20,000 years old, originating from the Last Glacial Period.

 On February 18, 2009, George C. Page Museum announced the 2006 discovery of 16 fossil deposits that had been removed from the ground during the construction of an underground parking garage for the Los Angeles County Museum of Art next to the tar pits.
-Among the finds are remains of a saber-toothed cat, dire wolves, bison, horses, a giant ground sloth, turtles, snails, clams, millipedes, fish, gophers, and an American lion.
-Also discovered is a nearly intact mammoth skeleton, nicknamed Zed; the only pieces missing are a rear leg, a vertebra, and the top of its skull, which was sheared off by construction equipment in preparation to build the parking structure.
+Among the finds are remains of a saber-toothed cat, dire wolves, ancient bison, western horses, a giant Harlan's ground sloth, turtles, snails, clams, millipedes, fish, gophers, and an American lion.
+Also discovered is a nearly intact Columbian mammoth skeleton, nicknamed Zed; the only pieces missing are a rear leg, a vertebra, and the top of its skull, which was sheared off by construction equipment in preparation to build the parking structure.
 These fossils were packaged in boxes at the construction site and moved to a compound behind Pit 91, on Page Museum property, so that construction could continue.
 Twenty-three large accumulations of tar and specimens were taken to the Page Museum.
 These deposits are worked on under the name "Project 23".

 As work for the public transit D Line is extended, museum researchers know more tar pits will be uncovered, for example near the intersection of Wilshire and Curson.
 In an exploratory subway dig in 2014 on the Miracle Mile, prehistoric objects unearthed included geoducks, sand dollars, and a 10 foot from a pine tree, of a type now found in Central California's woodlands.